ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Mdm  Tan  holds  a  Degree  (Honours) in  Accountancy  from  the  University  of Singapore and is also a Fellow Member of the Institute of Singapore Chartered Accountants.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000006_e4493af957a6c60e1cbec7a3cfc57fc5010c0f6e9278024c254848361e6085b1.png)
+**Description**: The image shows three professionally dressed individuals positioned in a row under the text "BOARD OF DIRECTORS."
+On the left is a smiling woman in a dark blue suit with a brooch, in the middle is a smiling man in a white shirt and a dark blazer, and on the right is another smiling man in a white shirt, a tie and a dark blazer.
+The backdrop is a gradient of blues with faint interconnected dots and lines suggesting a technological or networked theme.
+The bottom of the image has a horizontal band of orange to burgundy gradient.

 **Description**: The image is a composition of three headshots of individuals under the title "BOARD OF DIRECTORS," all set against a blurred background of light blue hues with abstract geometric and circular patterns.
 On the left is a mature woman in a dark blue blazer with a decorative pin, while the other two are men in suits and collared shirts, all looking directly at the viewer with smiles; the presentation is corporate and professional.